 - 1. Minor fences, docks, wharfs, boat houses.

 - 2. Agriculture.

 - 3. Forestry.

 - 4. Recreational purposes such as accessory tennis courts, swimming pools, playing fields.

 - 5. Golf courses.

+- 6. Parking lots, driveways, roads.

+- 7. Non-commercial sports and recreation uses, subject to obtaining Planning Board site approval, which shall provide at minimum for applicable:

+- i.
+Setbacks,

+- ii.
+Buffers.

-- 6. Parking lots, driveways, roads. - 7.
-Non-commercial sports and recreation uses, subject to obtaining Planning Board site approval, which shall provide at minimum for applicable: - a.
-Setbacks, - b.
-Buffers, - c.
-Sanitary facilities, - d.
-Parking, - e.
-Mitigation of traffic impact, and - f.
-Adequate provision of emergency services, and subject to determination by the Planning Board of the following: - i.
-Such use shall not be the primary use of the lot; - ii.
-Such use shall be non-commercial in nature; - iii.
-Deleted (3-6-04); - iv.
-Deleted (3-6-04); - v.
-Such use shall be compatible with existing neighborhood uses; - vi.
-Such use complies with the spirit and letter of Section 3-1, Nuisance Provision. - vii.
-No permanent buildings shall be permitted as part of such use, except for sheds to the extent necessary for storage of equipment for such use; and - g. noise and lighting.
+- iii.
+Sanitary facilities, - iv.
+Parking, - v.
+Mitigation of traffic impact, and - vi.
+Adequate provision of emergency services, and subject to determination by the Planning Board of the following: - 1.
+Such use shall not be the primary use of the lot; - 2.
+Such use shall be non-commercial in nature; - 3.
+Deleted (3-6-04); - 4.
+Deleted (3-6-04); - 5.
+Such use shall be compatible with existing neighborhood uses; - 6.
+Such use complies with the spirit and letter of Section 3-1, Nuisance Provision. - 7.
+No permanent buildings shall be permitted as part of such use, except for sheds to the extent necessary for storage of equipment for such use; and - vii. noise and lighting.
 Uses involving motor-driven objects producing sixty (60) or more decibels of sound at a range of ten feet as part of the sport or recreation are prohibited.
-Night lighting primarily for uses permitted under this section may be allowed by the Planning Board when more than five hundred (500) feet from any abutting lot line, but not between 9:00 p.m. and 7:30 a.m. - h.
-The Conservation Commission has determined, and the Planning Board agrees, that such use shall not: - i.
-Contribute to pollution of surface or groundwater; - ii.
-Damage or destroy habitats or reproductive areas for plants, fish, and wildlife of importance; - iii.
-Eliminate, depreciate, or obstruct the commerce, recreation or aesthetic enjoyment of the public; - iv.
-Be detrimental to adequate ground water levels; - v.
-Adversely affect stream channels and their ability to handle runoff of water; or - vi.
+Night lighting primarily for uses permitted under this section may be allowed by the Planning Board when more than five hundred (500) feet from any abutting lot line, but not between 9:00 p.m. and 7:30 a.m. - viii.
+The Conservation Commission has determined, and the Planning Board agrees, that such use shall not: - 1.
+Contribute to pollution of surface or groundwater; - 2.
+Damage or destroy habitats or reproductive areas for plants, fish, and wildlife of importance; - 3.
+Eliminate, depreciate, or obstruct the commerce, recreation or aesthetic enjoyment of the public; - 4.
+Be detrimental to adequate ground water levels; - 5.
+Adversely affect stream channels and their ability to handle runoff of water; or - 6.
 Disturb or reduce the natural ability of wetlands to absorb floodwaters and salt.

 Uses involving motor-driven objects producing sixty (60) or more decibels of sound at a range of ten (10) feet as part of the sport or recreation are prohibited.
-Night lighting primarily for uses permitted under this section may be allowed by the Planning Board when more than five hundred (500) feet from any abutting lot line, but not between 9:00 p.m. and 7:30 a.m. - 8.
-Recreational vehicles placed on sites within Zones A or AE shall be either; - a.
-Be on-site for fewer than one hundred eighty (180) consecutive days; - b.
-Be fully licensed and ready for highway use; or - c.
-Meet all standards of Section 60.3 (b) (1) of the National Flood Insurance Program Regulations and the elevation and anchoring requirements for manufactured homes in
+Night lighting primarily for uses permitted under this section may be allowed by the Planning Board when more than five hundred (500) feet from any abutting lot line, but not between 9:00 p.m. and 7:30 a.m.

+- 8. Recreational vehicles placed on sites within Zones A or AE shall be either; - i.
+Be on-site for fewer than one hundred eighty (180) consecutive days; - Be fully licensed, on wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions; or - iii.
+Meet all standards of this ordinance and the elevation and anchoring requirements for manufactured homes in this ordinance.
+(3-13-07, 3-12-24)